open/close all folders

 - Parson pulls one of these in Erfworld.

-- At least one?
-If a major character dies and leaves a body, there's a greater chance that this will happen as the series goes on.
-In Shortpacked!, it was used for unconscious characters, considering how Death wasn't so cheap there.
+- In Shortpacked!, it's used for unconscious characters, considering how Death wasn't so cheap there.

 - Occurs near the end of the first volume of fantasy comic Garanos.

 - Pastiched by Dasien and Mindmistress on this cover in The Crossoverlord.